grnet/agora-sp/website/docs/providers.md

 title: Providers Information
 ---

-**Provider**: A Provider is  System User responsible for the provisioning of one or more Resources to users.
-Providers are organisations, a part of an organisation or a federation that manages and delivers Resources to End-Users.
-Providers can be:
+**Provider**: Providers are organisations, a part of an organisation or a federation that manages and delivers Resources to End-Users.
+A Provider admin is  System User responsible for the provisioning of one or more Resources to usersProviders can be:

 1. Resource Providers,
 2. Service Providers,